-The Principal, Mr Manny Kelay oversees the work of the SENCo and holds her accountable to progress, data and provisions for children with SEND. .
+The Principal, Ms Nikki Jones oversees the work of the SENCO and holds her accountable to progress, data and provisions for children with SEND.

-The Role of the SENCo
+The Role of the SENCO

-To co-ordinate the support for children with special educational needs or disabilities (SEND) and developing the school's SEND policy to make sure all children get a consistent, high quality response to meeting their needs in school.
+To co-ordinate the support for children with special educational needs or disabilities (SEND) and developing the school's SEND policy to make sure all children receive a consistent, high quality response to meeting their needs in school.